Josh Goater

 Joshua Goater is an Australian rules footballer who plays for North Melbourne Football Club in the Australian Football League.

 Early life

 Goater's father David was also a footballer, playing for East Perth Football Club in the WAFL.
 Goater was a North Melbourne supporter in childhood.
 In 2021, he spent four weeks with Essendon's VFL side, playing one game against the Frankston Football Club, during which he kicked a goal.

 AFL career

 Goater was draft by with pick 22 in the 2021 AFL draft.

 Goater made his debut in the last game of the 2022 season.

 Statistics

-Updated to Round 3 of the 2024 season.